patrickpichler/of_bees_and_runtime_security/talk.md

 };
 ```

 The `bpf_insn` structure is 8 bytes long.
-Sometimes one needs more space than those 8 bytes, when
+Sometimes one needs more space than those 8 bytes,
-e.g. setting a register to a 64-bit value.
-This is where the so called `wide instruction encoding`
+for example when trying to set a register to a 64-bit value.
+This is where the so called `wide
+instruction encoding` comes into play, extending a single instruction to 16 bytes instead of 8.
+When
-comes in, which are 16 bytes long.
-When your eBPF program is loaded into the kernel, the byte code
+your eBPF program is loaded into the kernel, the byte code gets internally represented by a series
-gets internally represented by a series of these `bpf_insn` structs.
+of these `bpf_insn` structs.

 Here we can see some examples of this op codes.
 The opcodes follow a special encoding scheme, that I
 sadly will not elaborate more on in this talk.
 If you like to learn more, checkout the Instruction